- Learning how to be a mentor is the culmination of leadership as a professional.

 It's important to relate to your mentees and understand their perspective and feelings.
 If they're having a bad day, you should pick up on their energy and work to help them through it.

-"Empathy is a vital character trait of a good mentor.
-You should be able to understand how your protege is feeling and how to best approach guiding them," said Nuttall.
+"Empathy is a vital character trait of a good mentor," Nuttall said.
+"You should be able to understand how your protege is feeling and how to best approach guiding them."

 You might think empathy cannot be taught, but with practice, you can achieve higher levels of empathy.
 This requires effort: listening more, being curious about others, appreciating those who are different from you, illuminating any innate judgments, and educating yourself to break false stigmas and ignorant notions.

-4. Let your mentor make decisions.
+4. Let your mentee make decisions.

 Because you "know better," it might be tempting to take the wheel while your mentee rides shotgun.
 This is not how your relationship should operate.
 Your job as the mentor is to help a mentee learn their role, not to do it for them.

 Think of yourself as a driving instructor: You're sitting in the passenger's side, allowing your mentee full control of the journey.
 However, you're still there to offer advice and directions or to pull the emergency brake if needed.